• Skip to primary navigation

 Expert Tips

-• Cook the tomatoes skin-side down so the skin can cook faster.
+• Cook tomatoes skin-side down to help the skins soften and peel faster.

 Instructions